vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 ## Validate top down - create

-Frequently going from the top use case helps to not get stuck with an unworkable low level design or a low level design with terrible DX.
+Frequently going from the top use case helps to not get stuck with an unworkable low level design or a low level design resulting in terrible use-case DX.

-I saw a problem right in creating the pergraph MapGraph. **Petgraph's MapGraph needs Node, Edge** to be Copyable.
+I saw a problem right away in creating the pergraph MapGraph. **Petgraph's MapGraph needs Node, Edge** to be Copyable.
 VecDequeue is not _(note that Copyable in rust implies bitwise copy)_.
-Online examples showed non-copyable structs working with StableGraph.
+Online examples showed non-copyable structs working with `StableGraph`.
 Will check that.

 ![](./img/LibPregel_Rust.svg)